 - Add or Drop a Class

 - Change of Address

-- .
-Change of Major
+- Change of Major

 - Substitute or Waiver of a Course

 - Graduation Application

 - Withdraw from School

 - Registration & Course Selection

 - Degree Plans are housed and maintained (transfer credit)

-- Final Grades are available online through the student portal at the following web address: https://my.sagu.edu/login.asp.
+- Final Grades are available online through the student portal.
 Questions about specific assignment grades are handled by the Faculty.